shibaone/shibadrop/src-upgradeable/README.md

 # Using with Upgrades

 For more information about deploying upgradeable contracts, please refer to [OpenZeppelin's documentation](https://docs.openzeppelin.com/contracts/4.x/upgradeable).

 Since ERC721A v4, the upgradeable variant uses the Diamond storage pattern as defined in [EIP-2535](https://eips.ethereum.org/EIPS/eip-2535).

 ## Usage

-The package shares the same directory layout as the main SeaDrop package, but every file and contract has the suffix `Upgradeable`.
+The package shares the same directory layout as the main ShibaDrop package, but every file and contract has the suffix `Upgradeable`.

 Constructors are replaced by internal initializer functions following the naming convention `__{ContractName}_init`.

 These functions are internal, and you must define your own public initializer function that calls the parent class' initializer.